saikrishnags05/Project-for-Data-to-Decisions/RScript/RScript.md

 # Cleaning Process

-### Rearch Questions Over View:

-#### RQ 1
+## RQ 1

-**My Research Question is to tell that how much time of delay it take to takes for enrolling into the event, Entering into system and Approving the enrollment.** **(Sai Krishna)**
+The first reserach question explores datetime relationships per person.
+Specifically, we look at the time delay between signup and the first appointment, as well as appointment volumes by datetime for HFS.

+### Reason

-Reason:- This will help in analyzing the time taking per enrolling from starting to ending state.
-And what kind of people are enrolling on the day of the even or before the event and total time taken for individual event.
-This will help the HFS to improve the speed of enrollment and also can increate the event of that type in that location.
+This will help in analyzing the time taken per enrolling; from the signup to the appointment date.
+It will also give us insights concerning demographic breakdowns per customer, e.g., their ethnic identity and location.
+We will also explore the total time taken for each event.
+This analysis will provide HFS data concerning their enrollment speed by different customer facets.

 ### Data cleaning:

-I have created a new data set based on attributes that I choice from Dataset to analyze my desired Research Question.
-Attributes are mentioned bellow.
+The data cleaning results in a new subset of data based on the attributes analyzed in the first research question.
+Important columns within this data cleaning are listed below:

 `facility`, `actual_date`, `event_name`, `date_entered`,
 `approved_date`, `program_unit_description`, `zip`,
 `state`,`ethnic_identity`

-#### In the new data set there 3 variables that talks about the dates in numeric form.
+#### Numeric Data Columns

 `actual_date` is about the actual data of the program admission.

-`date_entered` is about when was the service entered (days after enrollment or days before enrollment)
+`date_entered` is when the appointment occurred (days after enrollment or days before enrollment)

-`approved_date` is about when was the service documentation approved by a supervisor?
+`approved_date` is when the appointment is approved by a supervisor?
 (Days after enrollment)

-#### Other Attributes:
+#### Other Columns:

-`event_name` is about the name of the event.
+`event_name` is the name of the event.

-`program_unit_description` is about the event description
+`program_unit_description`is the event description

-`zip` Zip of the location
+`zip` The zip code of the location

-`state` Which location is the
+`state` The state for the appointment

-`ethnic_identity` this is about the people of different groups who attend the events
+`ethnic_identity` Describes the affiliated ethnic identity for the person.

-### Cleaning procidure :-
+### Cleaning procidure

-**step 1:-** Since i am using Data format so i have to find the difference between each and every even that is been taken place.
-So, i have used as.Date() function to get the actual date format.
+**step 1:-** Since I am using Data format I have to find the difference between each and every even that has taken place.
+I have used as.Date() function to get the actual date format.

-**step 2:-** Apply step1 to all the date column to verify it in next phase.
+**step 2:-** Apply step1 to all the date columns to verify it in next phase.

-**step 3:-** Now create a new column add subtract the dates if we get the values in negatives then it is enroled before the event,if 0 then they resisted at the moment and if greater the 0 then it is after the event.
+**step 3:-** Now we create a new column and subtract the dates.
+Negative values imply an enrollment before the event.
+Zero implies day-of enrollment.

-**step 4:-** Later total we have 5 states in the data set which is mentioned in short form
+**step 4:-** We have 5 states in the data set which are shown via abbreviations.

-**step 5:-** Subset each and every State are in short form like `IA`,`NE`,`CO`,`NC`,`SC`and later updated to full form of user understanding `iowa`, `Nebrska` `colorado`,
+**step 5:-** Subset each and every State are in short form like `IA`,`NE`,`CO`,`NC`,`SC`and later updated to full form of user understanding `Iowa`, `Nebrska` `Colorado`,
-`north carolina`,`south carolina`

-and we can observe many different plots based on state and there zip code.
+`North Carolina`,`South Carolina`.
+We will also plot against the state and zip code.

     HFS_data<-read.csv("HFS Service Data.csv")
     #before cleasing the Na values